What are your hours of operation?

 Our first dispensary is located in East Somerville, just outside of Sullivan Square at 67 Broadway, Somerville, MA 02145.
-We have a second dispensary opening in July 2018 near Alewife Parkway, not far from Whole Foods at 110 Fawcett Street, Cambridge, MA.
-Our third dispensary will open in the fall in the heart of Central Square at 541 Mass Ave, Cambridge, MA.
+Our second dispensary is located near Alewife Parkway, not far from Whole Foods at 110 Fawcett Street, Cambridge, MA.
+Our third dispensary will open in the Spring of 2019 in the heart of Central Square at 541 Mass Ave, Cambridge, MA.

 Is there parking near your dispensary?

 Can I bring my service dog to Revolutionary Clinics?